-These descriptions of the changing landscape also highlight how the language that is used by poets in their descriptions can both reinforce and counteract scientific terminology and understanding.
-The likening of lava to glass is scientifically accurate, as both lava and glass are examples of a silicate melt.
-In contrast to this, the use of colour in this passage, whilst evocative, is not actually grounded in reality: lava does indeed turn into black or grey-black rock as it cools down, but is never white-hot.
-The colour choice may have been dictated by a contrast (black vs. white) or by the idea, pushed further than it actually occurs in reality, that the hotter something gets the closer it gets to white (with lava typically stopping at red-orange), and the idea of hot, molten lava still persisting within a cooled, solid outer crust does in fact accurately reflect the inward cooling process of lava flows.
-This is of course not to say that poems should ensure scientific accuracy at the cost of their aesthetics; we draw attention to these scientific inaccuracies only to highlight that we are not interested in how accurately these poems capture volcanic behaviour, but rather what the poetry can tell us about the relationship between humanity and volcanoes.
-This use of poetry, mirrors that which Aristotle observed in the Poetics, i.e. that whilst history deals with specific events, poetry deals with general truths (Yanal, 1982).
+- 1 These descriptions of the changing landscape also highlight how the language that is - 2 used by poets in their descriptions can both reinforce and counteract scientific - 3 terminology and understanding.
+The likening of lava to glass is scientifically - 4 accurate, as both lava and glass are examples of a silicate melt.
+In contrast to this, - 5 the use of colour in this passage, whilst evocative, is not actually grounded in reality: - 6 lava does indeed turn into black or grey-black rock as it cools down, but is never - 7 white-hot.
+The colour choice may have been dictated by a contrast (black vs. white) - 8 or by the idea, pushed further than it actually occurs in reality, that the hotter - 9 something gets the closer it gets to white (with lava typically stopping at red-orange), - and the idea of hot, molten lava still persisting within a cooled, solid outer crust does - in fact accurately reflect the inward cooling process of lava flows.
+This is of course - 12 not to say that poems should ensure scientific accuracy at the cost of their - aesthetics; we draw attention to these scientific inaccuracies only to highlight that we - are not interested in how accurately these poems capture volcanic behaviour, but - rather what the poetry can tell us about the relationship between volcanoes and the - societies and times represented by poets who wrote about them.
+This use of poetry, - mirrors that which Aristotle observed in the Poetics, i.e. that whilst history deals with - specific events, poetry deals with general truths (Yanal, 1982).